Sivaprakash161999/e-commerce-website-django/README.md

 This Project is a implementation of a simple E-commerce website using Python Web Framework Django.

 It employs sqlite3 as database.
+The front end is rendered with HTML and Bootstrap.

 In this website, an user will be able to: